Security And Trust

 Source handlingChoose hosted or local workflow based on project policy.

-Release validationUse release-check, smoke tests, exclusions, and protected-build review.
+Release validationUse settings review, smoke tests, exclusions, and protected-build checks.

-Layered scopeHow obfuscation fits alongside runtime monitoring, VM bytecode, and server-side authority.
+Layered scopeHow obfuscation fits alongside monitoring and server-side authority.

 Source Handling